sys-bio/libantimonyjs/README.md

 5. Emscripten (1.38.48 or greater) (https://emscripten.org/docs/getting_started/downloads.html).

 ### Build steps
-After installing this project locally, from a terminal window set the environment variable `LIBANTIMONYJS_DIR` to the root directory of the build (ex: `export LIBANTIMONYJS_DIR=~/build_antimonyjs`).
+After installing this project locally, from a terminal (BASH) window set the environment variable `LIBANTIMONYJS_DIR` to the root directory of the build (ex: `export LIBANTIMONYJS_DIR=~/build_antjs/libantimonyjs`).
 Next `mkdir $LIBANTIMONYJS_DIR/install`, this will be where all of the final files will be located.

 1. Build expat library:
+   a.
+Install libexpat into directory `$LIBANTIMONYJS_DIR/expat`
+   b.
+In the expat directory `mkdir build` and `cd` into this directory.
+   c.
+Compile libexpat using emcc:
+     `emcmake cmake .. -DCMAKE_INSTALL_PREFIX=$LIBANTIMONYJS_DIR/install/expat`
+   d.
+Next: `emmake make`
+   e.
+Finally: `emmake make install`, libexapt.a should be in the `$LIBANTIMONYJS_DIR/install/expat/lib` directory
 2. Build antimony library:
 3. Build SBML library:
 4. Generate javascript wrapper for antimony library: